theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

                       --enable-foreman-proxy-plugin-remote-execution-ssh

 The installer will automatically configure an SSH key for you, or you may use an existing see.
-See the `foreman-installer --help` for more information.
+See `foreman-installer --help` for more information.

 ### Manual Installation